Center Director: Elizabeth (Lisa) Kelley, Ph.D.

 Species: Madagascar fauna and flora, with a focus on the diurnal lemurs

-MFG’s work is among the highest of conservation priorities because many of Madagascar’s animal and plant species, like the highly endangered lemurs, are found nowhere else in the world.
+Madagascar’s animal and plant species, like the highly endangered lemurs, are found nowhere else in the world.
 The various species of lemur range anywhere from the pygmy mouse lemur, weighing only an ounce, to the indri, which can weigh up to 19 pounds.
 Lemurs are among the most endangered group of mammals in the world.
-As recently as 2,500 years ago, lemurs the size of gorillas roamed the island, and birds known as elephant birds roamed the southern coast.
-Today, over 95 percent of the known lemur types live on the brink of extinction, and many other animals and plants on the island, such as the radiated tortoise and the beautiful rosewood tree, are also at risk of disappearing.
+As recently as 2,500 years ago, lemurs the size of gorillas roamed the island, and 10 ft tall birds, known as elephant birds, roamed the southern coast.
+Today, over 95 percent of the known lemur types are on the brink of extinction.
+Many other animals and plants on the island, such as the radiated tortoise and the beautiful rosewood tree, are also at risk of disappearing.